nkramer/build-2021b/README.md

 - Mark one or two questions as answered so the app looks more real
 - go to your other window, and type in a new question.
 (Must be a root message, must contain a question mark)
 - Wait ~5 seconds for it to show up in Q&A Tracker.
 (Most of this is webhook – despite Q&A Tracker rerunning from scratch everything on both client and server with every new message, the webhook is the slow part.)

-Please don't share the source code yet – it has security issues, is very messy, very inefficient, and doesn't represent best practices for tab auth and webhook set up.